Vinvij2096/Student_Project_Showcase/README.md

 > Technologies: `Python`, `Pandas`, `Matplotlib`

 ### 2. Pathfinding Simulation (Python)
-A grid-based pathfinding program that finds the shortest path using A* search.
+A grid-based pathfinding program that finds the shortest path.
 - Interactive user input for start and goal positions.
 - Randomised obstacle location on a 10x10 grid made using numpy.
-- Visualizes the path using Matplotlib.
+- Visualizes the path taken using Matplotlib.
 > Technologies: `Python`, `NumPy`, `Matplotlib`

 ### 3. Snake Game (Python)